This post was updated on April 27, 2020 to include new links to resources, including a more comprehensive and easy to use buyer personas template.

 Note that we said “at least 10.”
 There’s no rule that says you can’t have more than 10 questions, but don’t make the list too long.
 That would make the next step difficult.

 This is the fun part.
-Take all that data you collected, internally and externally, and boil it down to a one-page, useable buyer persona.
-Think about it, you’re never going to actually use these things if they’re 10 pages a piece.
+Take all that data you collected, internally and externally, and boil it down to a concise, useable buyer persona.

 Start by giving each persona a name—it’s common to rely on alliteration to make them easier to remember, like Sales Rep Sally or Millennial Mom Mandy.
 Names also help you think of this semi-fiction representation as a real person, making creating great content for them much easier.

 Next, identify who these personas are and what motivates them.
 Some aspects to think about include:

 - Demographic information, such as age, income, location, marital status

 - Where they get their information

 Once you’ve outlined your persona, sit down and write a few sentences telling their story.
 This is a narrative description of who they are, what motivates them, what problems they are having and what they are seeking for a solution.
 The story will help fully flesh out the kind of person your company is targeting and make it easier for members of your marketing team to quickly get to know these personas.
 Save this step for last after you’ve sifted through all the research and identified the most important aspects of each persona.